Eena, The Curse of Wanyaka Cave - Book III

 hallway towards a wide, wooden banister that curved along a descending

 stairwell.
-Being cooped up in the same
+Being cooped up in the same dwelling with that frustrating man

-of the immensity of their home.
-At the
+seemed unbearable at the moment, regardless of the immensity of their home.
+At

-for the gates.
-Ian, her sworn protector
+headed for the gates.
+Ian, her sworn protector and closest friend, trailed

+close behind.
 He started up conversation, trying to slow down her flight.

 “So